robinrendle/robinrendle.com/_posts/2013-09-21-intrinsic-ratios-and-svgs.md

 title: Intrinsic Ratios and SVGs
 date: 2013-09-21 10:08:00 -07:00
 tags:
-- css
-- web design
+  - design
-- front-end development
+extract:
-extract: 'This week I came across an interesting design problem: how do you make an
+  'This week I came across an interesting design problem: how do you make an
   <abbr title="Scalable vector graphics">SVG</abbr> that’s being used as a background-image
   respond to the width of its container, yet also scale its height depending on the child elements within?'